pretix/pretix-docs/docs/topics/customer-accounts.md

 However, pretix also lets you enable customer accounts.
 Customer accounts have three advantages:
 First, they allow your customers to log back in to their account to make adjustments to their personal data and attendee profiles.
-Second, they give you more fine-grained control over customer accounts, their personal data, and the orders placed over them.
+Second, they give you more fine-grained control over customer accounts, personal data, and the orders placed through them.
 Third, they allow you to grant memberships to your customers, which can then be used for season passes, special members-only offers, and reusable media.

+!!!
+Note
+    Customer accounts and memberships are not the same thing.
+    Customer accounts are usually created by the customers themselves.
+    Activating customer accounts is a prerequisite for access to the memberships feature.
+    Having access to a customer account is a prerequisite for getting access to a membership.

+    Memberships are usually assigned to a customer account with the purchase of a product and can then be used for exclusive discounts and access to products.

 This article tells you how to enable and manage customer accounts.